geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " And strove, with gentle violence, to raise

-" The silken screen, that mock'd their eager gaze ;
+" The silken screen, that mock'd their eager gaze;

 " When lo ! a viewless hand the veil unbound,